Intro-Sci-Comp-UIowa/biol-6298-sheikhsofia/analysis/README.md

 ```

+Executable files were renamed to incorporate version information (4.9).

 ## Running Codeml

 In order to conduct selection analysis, codeml free-ratio and site-specific models are used, which requires the following information: